-Location of Types of Art
+Location & Types of Art

 Art and accessories should reflect the image and culture that is driving your market.
 Your goal is to get your patients into “the zone”…to know you, to like you and to trust you.
 You need to focus on the theme of each zone and the art needed to complement that theme.

-Zone 1: To know you
+Zone 1: To Know You

 Yes, we do believe in and love Chiropractic education.
 Having items that are available for patients to pick up such as brochures or magazines is still essential.
 A television running in the background with testimonials or “stories” seems to be unobjectionable, as are testimonial booklets that can be picked up and read.
 These are all effective means for promoting your business but still maintaining the comfortable resemblance of a living room.